StevDoms/Power-Outage-Impact-Analysis/README.md

 # Power Outage Impact Analysis

-This project was done as part of UCSD's DSC80 class.
+This project was completed as part of the DSC80.

 This page can be viewed at https://stevdoms.github.io/Power-Outage-Impact-Analysis/